 See the Invoices section below for more info.

 While an invoice is past due and in the dunning process, Recurly automatically attempts to collect the invoice using the optimal retry strategy for the payment type and error.
-This process is not customizable.
-However, you can control the communications that your customers receive.
+In order to optimize the efficiency of our retry schedule, we alter the retry schedule for a small number of invoices.
+Please treat the retry timelines described below as a guideline.
+This process is not customizable by you.
+You can, however, control the communications that your customers receive.
 For more information on that, please see the Customer Communication section.

 Every 7 days*

 Retry every 3-5 days*, based on dunning length

 Never.
 Hard declines, such as customer closing their account, cannot be resolved immediately; and subsequent attempts with the same payment method will not succeed